wooyek/cookiecutter-django-app/README.rst

     python setup.py register

-Time to release a new version?
+Time to release a new version and upload it to PyPi?
 Bam!

-    $ make release
+    $ make publish

 It will sync your local and origin repo, test, increment version number, setup and release package then push to origin master.